REDC awards Oswego County $4.3 million

-OSWEGO — New grants totaling $86.2 million, supporting 93 projects in central New York, were announced by the state Regional Economic Development Council on Dec.
+OSWEGO COUNTY - New grants totaling $86.2 million, supporting 93 projects in central New York , were announced by the state Regional Economic Development Council (REDC) Dec.
 19. Of that money, $4.3 million is designated for 11 projects in Oswego County.

 According to the REDC, the projects and the amount of their respective awards are as follows: